 The work pictured here is only a small sampling of the outstanding work of our graduate students in Metals.

-Master of Fine Arts, Metalsmithing Specialization
+Master of Fine Arts with an emphasis in Metalsmithing

 A minimum of 60 semester credit hours is required for the Master of Fine Arts degree with a major in art.

 Graduate Art History: 12 credit hours

 Studio Electives (may be within specialization): 9 credit hours

 Thesis or terminal project work: 6 credit hours

 Other Electives: The remaining 7 credit hours may be elected from any area within the School of Art & Design or from the University at large.

 The undergraduate major in Metalsmithingcan be accomplished by fulfilling the requirements for the Bachelor of Fine Arts (BFA) degree.